hlin/cts/README.md

 ### ODCS authentication system

-ODCS server can be configured to authenticate using OpenIDC or Kerberos.
+ODCS server can be configured to authenticate using OpenIDC, Kerberos or SSL.
 Eventually it can be set in NoAuth mode to support anonymous access.
 Depending on the ODCS server configuration, you have to set your authentication method when creating ODCS class instance.

 #### Using OpenIDC for authentication